Worried About Heart Health? 3 Ways To Prevent A Heart Attack

 To help reduce the risk of a recurrence, heart attack survivors need to take charge of their lifestyle.
 Diet and exercise are key components of a successful recovery, and the following tips will benefit anyone at risk for a second (or first) heart attack.

 - Eat a heart-healthy diet.
-Avoid trans-fats and include more vegetables, fruits, whole soy products, legumes, high fiber whole grains, omega-3 fatty acids and monounsaturated fats.
+Avoid partially hydrogenated and trans-fats and include more vegetables, fruits, whole soy products, legumes, high fiber whole grains, omega-3 fatty acids and monounsaturated fats.
 See the food choices recommended in my Anti-Inflammatory Diet Food Pyramid.

 - Get active.
 Moderate physical activity helps keep the heart muscle strong and the arteries flexible, lowers cholesterol and blood pressure, increases overall energy and helps elevate and stabilize mood.